IDA-HumanCapital/fife/docs/cli.md

 All files produced by FIFE will overwrite files of the same name in the directory designated by the `RESULTS_PATH` configuration parameter.

-If by_feature is specified, then a separate metrics.csv file will be produced for each value of that feature corresponding to the results of just those values.
+If 'BY_FEATURE' is specified, then, in addition to Metrics.csv, a separate Metrics_{value}.csv file will be produced for each group defined by each unique value of that feature.

 ##### Survival_Curves.csv